Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Comfort 4.2 Balanced sit supports both upright work and relaxed lounging.
+Comfort 4.2 Balanced support for upright work and relaxed lounging.

-Value 4.2 Strong practicality if the orientation matches your room.
+Value 4.2 Strong if the layout fits your room.

-Overall 4.0 Best “structured sectional” pick with real storage utility.
+Overall 4.0 Best structured sectional pick with storage utility.

 Henredon Keira Zero-Gravity Reclining Sofa